 There is some evidence that oxygen can relieve breathlessness when given during exercise to mildly hypoxemic and nonhypoxemic people with COPD who do not otherwise qualify for home oxygen therapy.

 Surgical interventions (bullectomy, lung volume reduction surgery, [ ] and lung transplant) are the last step in the management of COPD.
 They are used to improve lung dynamics, exercise adherence, and quality of life.
-Endobronchial valve insertion can produce clinically meaningful improvements in appropriately selected COPD patients.
+Lung volume reduction surgery is indicated in patients with very severe airflow limitation, and especially in patients with localized upper lobe disease and lower than normal exercise capacity. [ ] Bullectomy is an option in COPD patients with dyspnea in whom CT reveals huge bullae occupying at least 30% of the hemithorax.
+Severely poor functional status and severe decrease in FEV1 (<500 mL) make these options less favorable.
+Endobronchial valve insertion can produce clinically meaningful improvements in appropriately selected patients with COPD.

 Criteria for referral for lung transplantation include: